 Aigner is a member of the Alabama State Bar, Alabama State Bar Young Lawyers Section, Alabama State Bar Women’s Section, Montgomery County Bar Association, Montgomery County Bar Association Women’s Section and the American Association for Justice.

 She also serves on the Board of Directors for Common Ground ministry.

-Aigner graduated from Auburn University in 2010, earning her B.S. in Business Administration, Human Resource Management.
+Aigner graduated from Auburn University in 2010, earning her B.S. in business administration, human resource management.

-She was awarded Best Papers for Civil Procedure, Contracts, Business Associations, Professional Responsibility, and Family Law.
-She was Senior Editor of Jones Law Review, Board of Advocates Senior Member, a member of ACS, BLSA, JPILF, and PAD; a Dean Fellow and Pupil for Hugh Maddox Inn of Court.
-Aigner served as President of the Women’s Legal Society 2014-15, was on Moot Court and Trial Advocacy for Competition, participated in the Pro Se Assistance Program for Federal Court, was a Public Interest Society Fellow, and Board member of the Alabama Pro Bono Task Force.
-She was a Walter Knabe scholarship recipient.
+She was awarded Best Papers for Civil Procedure, Contracts, Business Associations, Professional Responsibility and Family Law.
+She was senior editor of Jones Law Review; a senior member of the Board of Advocates; a member of ACS, BLSA, JPILF and PAD; a Dean fellow and pupil for Hugh Maddox Inn of Court.
+Aigner served as president of the Women’s Legal Society 2014-2015, was on Moot Court and Trial Advocacy for Competition, participated in the Pro Se Assistance Program for Federal Court, was a Public Interest Society fellow, and was a board member of the Alabama Pro Bono Task Force.
+She was also a Walter Knabe scholarship recipient.

-Prior to joining Beasley Allen, Aigner worked as a Law Clerk for Judge J.R.
+Prior to joining Beasley Allen, Aigner worked as a law clerk for Judge J.R.
 Gaines, Circuit Judge 15th Judicial Circuit in Montgomery, and for Judge Charles Price, Presiding Judge (now retired), 15th Judicial Circuit.
-She also worked as an Extern for Judge Charles Watkins, Chief Judge Middle District 11th Circuit, and was a Legal Intern / Law Clerk for Legal Services of Alabama.
+She also worked as an extern for Judge Charles Watkins, Chief Judge Middle District 11th Circuit, and was a legal intern / law clerk for Legal Services of Alabama.